Ford Raptor: Chassis upgrades

 SVT fitted the Raptor with Fox Racing internal bypass shocks with external reservoirs, allowing for 11.2 inches of front suspension travel, and 12.1 inches in the rear.
 To accommodate the long-travel suspension design, the rear leaf springs and the front upper and lower A-arms were redesigned, with SVT widening the track by seven inches and raising the ride height by two inches.

-The rear axle had a locking differential with a 4.10:1 gear ratio, with an open-differential front axle.
-For 2012, the open front axle was replaced by a Torsen helical gear limited slip differential.
-In place of the all-season tires of the F-150, the Raptor was fitted with 315/70/17" BFGoodrich KO tires.
+The rear axle has a locking differential with a 4.10:1 gear ratio, with an open-differential front axle.
+For 2012, the open front axle was replaced by a Torsen helical-gear limited-slip differential.
+In place of the all-season tires of the F-150, the Raptor was fitted with 315/70/17 BFGoodrich KO tires.

 Towing capacity is up to 8000 lb with a 1770 lb payload (SuperCrew only).